- Brand name

 Things to be aware of

-As with any new medicine, make sure you know how you react to Azilect before you drive or operate machinery.
+As with any new medicine, make sure you know how Azilect affects you before you drive or operate machinery.

 Be careful when drinking alcohol while you are taking this medicine.